hiki-t/aisf24_solo_project/intro.md

 <h3 id="exp3"> Exp3 </h3>

-Building on the successful replications of the Anthropic previous work in Exp1 and Exp2, demonstrating superpositions of a single-layer linear model with the MNIST digit image dataset,
+Building on the successful replications of the Anthropic's previous work in Exp1 and Exp2— demonstrating superposition in a single-layer linear model trained on the MNIST digit dataset—
 <b>Exp3</b> explored further
-whether superposition of the lienar model with the image datasets would be applicable for improving interpretability and transparency of neural representations of the extracted features.
+whether the image data-driven superposed expressions in the lienar model would be applicable for improving interpretability and transparency of neural representations of extracted features.

 Specifically,
 important features identified
-in the sparse autoencoder (SAE) model has been used for "steering", a technique to amplifying selective features compared to other features, enforcing models to output the steered features more frequently in language models (e.g. [Anthropic's Golden Gate Bridge case, 2024](https://www.anthropic.com/news/mapping-mind-language-model)).
+in the sparse autoencoder (SAE) model has been used for "steering", a technique to amplifying selective features, enforcing models to output the steered features more frequently in language models (e.g. [Anthropic's Golden Gate Bridge case, 2024](https://www.anthropic.com/news/mapping-mind-language-model)).
-Extending from the steering technique in the language models, Exp3 explored if steering selective features important for each digit (e.g. feature 1 for digit 9) in the SAE model can reconstruct digit-like (e.g. 9-like) images, transparently interpreting that selective features are crucial for representing an digit-like image or a particular part of the digit-like image
+Extending from the steering technique in the language models, Exp3 applies steering to a sparse autoencoder (SAE) trained on MNIST digit representations to determine whether activating specific features can reconstruct digit-like images, thereby highlighting their role in image representation.
-(e.g. circular part, ending or outline of 9).
 See <b>Diagram 3</b> for visual summary of this experiment.
 For further details of Exp3, check [here](nb/notebook3.ipynb).

+<b>Methodology</b>

+Model Architecture and Experiment Design
+1. Baseline Models (Steps ①-②):
+   - A one-layer linear model is trained on MNIST images.
+   - An SAE model is trained to reconstruct the 49 dim hidden layer activations of the linear model, using a 98 dim hidden layer.
+2. Image Reconstruction (Steps ③-➃):
+   - An image generative model or a decoder is trained to reconstruct 28×28 images from the 49-dimensional hidden activations of the linear model.
+3. Feature Steering (Steps ➄-➅):
+   - After training, only select neurons in the SAE model (e.g., the neuron corresponding to "feature 1" for digit 9) are activated, while others are set to zero.
+   - The resulting activations reconstruct the 49 dim hidden layer of the linear model, which is then used to regenerate the 28×28 digit-like images through the image generative model.

 <br>